xelatihy/yocto-gl/readme.md

 Yocto/GL is a collection of utility C++14 libraries for building physically-based graphics algorithms released under the MIT license.
-Yocto?GL is written in a deliberatly data-driven style for ease of development and use.
+Yocto/GL is written in a deliberatly data-driven style for ease of development and use.

 Features include: